 USS Bowfin Submarine Museum including park

-One of about 250 submarines is the USS Bowfin or also known as Pearl Harbor Avenger.
+One of about 250 submarines is the USS Bowfin, also known as Pearl Harbor Avenger.
 Visitors discover fascinating facts and amazing submarine technology during a visit to the museum.
-On a tour of the grounds, visitors will see the Waterfront Memorial, which was built to honor the fallen submariners of World War II.
+On a tour of the grounds, visitors will see the Waterfront Memorial, which was built to honour the fallen submariners of World War II.
 Probably the most interesting part of Submarine Park is the tour of the USS Bowfin.
 Visitors get an authentic impression of the submarine below deck and visit, among other things, the torpedo room or the crew's quarters.